MuhiaKevin/Chif-torrent/README.md

-# An implementation of a torrent client in Node Js #
+# An implementation of a torrent client in Node.js #

 Decided to feed my curiosity on a how bittorrent works by building a simple torrent client in Node Js.
 Happy Coding.